kkak10/create-react-mole/README.md

 # Create-React-Mole
 Auto generate component basic file to cli

-This CLI tool is a tool that generates the necessary files when developing React Component.
+This CLI Tool is a tool that generates the necessary files when developing React Component.

 Generate file
 - Component JS File (React)